sage-code/maj/alphabet.md

 ## Difficult sounds

-That was the basics of alphabet.
-Maj is a phonetic language so what you write is what you read.
-However there are some extra rules and concepts you must understand for reading and writing different sounds using Maj alphabet:
+There are some rules and concepts you must understand for reading and writing Maj letters:

 **Digraphs**